 About the Aerospace and Defense Academy by the Ozmen Center for Entrepreneurship at the University of Nevada, Reno

-The Aerospace and Defense Academy is an initiative of the Ozmen Center for Entrepreneurship that aims to enhance industry awareness, provide specialized education in entrepreneurship and space and defense contracting, and streamline business processes through collaboration with Sierra Nevada Corporation.
+The Aerospace and Defense Academy is an initiative of the Ozmen Center for Entrepreneurship that aims to enhance industry awareness, provide specialized education in entrepreneurship and space and defense contracting, and streamline business processes through collaboration with SNC.
 Made possible by the generous support of the Ozmen family, this program offers University of Nevada, Reno students unique opportunities to collaborate with the community, engage with key industry players, and gain valuable skills.
 Upcoming events in 2025 will feature prominent aerospace and defense figures, continuing to build momentum and connections for students and the local community.

 Vanesa de la Cruz Pavas, M.A., is a reporter and science communication specialist for the Hitchcock Project.
 She is a graduate of the Reynolds School of Journalism’s class of 2023.